-But for a chance encounter on South Dakota’s Pine Ridge Indian Reservation, Jack would be turning seventy-eight on July 30th.
+But for a chance encounter on South Dakota’s Pine Ridge Indian Reservation, Ron would be turning seventy-eight on July 30th.
 While performing his lawful duties he was severely wounded during an unprovoked attack and brutally murdered by a low-life, cold-blooded pitiful thug from the American Indian Movement.
-Jack’s death, along with his partner, Ron Williams, who was also wounded before he was viciously murdered, remains one of the most tragic line-of-duty events in FBI history.
+Ron’s death, along with his partner, Jack Coler, who was also mortally wounded before he was viciously murdered, remains one of the most tragic line-of-duty events in FBI history.

-Everyone who was fortunate to know Jack, who came to the Bureau from the LAPD, recognized his profound character traits, dedication to his responsibilities and unwavering professionalism.
+Everyone who was fortunate to know Ron, who came to the Bureau after serving in the U.S. Navy, recognized his profound character traits, dedication to his responsibilities and unwavering professionalism.

-June 26, 1975 is not a date to concede, but instead to remember Jack’s beginning, his successes and dedication, his strong and loving family bonds and the deep comradery he shared with his fellow agents and friends.
+June 26, 1975 is not a date to concede, but instead to remember Ron’s beginning, his successes and dedication, his strong family bonds and the deep comradery shared with his fellow agents, employees and friends.
 These are the traits that we instead choose to remember.
-For those reasons, Jack and his partner Ron will never be forgotten.
+For those reasons, Ron and his partner Jack will never be forgotten.

 February 18th witnessed a smirking fist-pumping felon leaving federal prison, slithering away from concrete walls and confining rules.
 Nevertheless, he was given a reminder that day of why he spent many additional years in custody; given a gift that lasted a very long time https://shorturl.at/6nZao.
 Peltier was never paroled!